Affiliate links on Android Authority may earn us a commission. Learn more.

 All the major US carriers have already launched 5G networks and are working hard to expand nationwide.
 Some rely on millimeter-wave (mmWave) technology for higher speeds, while others favor lower-band spectrums for better coverage.
 This post looks at all the 5G cities in the US by carrier and talks a bit about speeds, frequencies, and more.

 AT&T and Verizon agreed to pause their rollouts for a brief period in January 2022, but both quickly resumed.
 Verizon also launched its C-band 5G service in January following the pause.

 Verizon 5G cities

-Our very own Eric Zeman tested Verizon’s 5G network last year in Chicago and was able to reach a maximum peak download speed of 1.256Gbps.
+Our own Eric Zeman tested Verizon’s 5G network way back in 2019 while in Chicago and reached a maximum peak download speed of 1.256Gbps.
 To put this into context, the speed allows you to download a 50-minute episode of Stranger Things in about 12 seconds.
 However, we achieved those results by practically standing under the 5G nodes.
 Across the city, the average download speed was a lot slower (but still fast) at 594Mbps.

 T-Mobile 5G cities

 Whereas Verizon relies solely on millimeter wave technology for its 5G network, T-Mobile has a different approach.
 The carrier is using its collection of 600MHz spectrum as the foundation of its 5G service.
 The 600MHz band — sometimes referred to as Band 71 — is much better at penetrating buildings and works well over longer distances.
 However, it isn’t as fast as mmWave.